nameismahipal/notes-summary/Android/Navigation Component.md

 - navigation-ui-ktx is a set of extension functions that do the same.

 If NavigationUI finds a menu item with the same ID as a destination on the current graph, it configures the menu item to navigate to that destination.

+AppBarConfiguration: The purpose of AppBarConfiguration is to specify the configuration options you want for your toolbars, collapsing toolbars, and action bars.
+Configuration options include whether the bar must handle a drawer layout and which destinations are considered top-level destinations(so that Nav icon is shwon only when top-level destinations are active).

 ```
 override fun onOptionsItemSelected(item: MenuItem): Boolean {